Welcome to M-Fix, Est.

 cost?
 Let me know, I’m happy to coordinate all this.
 Contact

 Jan 7th 2009

 At last!
-HAPPY NEW YEAR and welcome to the M-Fix TVR website to all,
+HAPPY NEW YEAR and welcome to the M-Fix TVR website

-section have been added this week.
+technical questions section have been added this week.

-Again my mobile car repair work has taken up most of my time recently,
+Again my mobile car repair work has taken up most of my time

-setup I have decided to go down the
+a new CDL/Immobiliser setup I have decided to go down the

-electronics including microprocessor reprogramming
+electronics including microprocessor reprogramming and

+checked.
 More to follow once complete.